pandas-dev/pandas/doc/source/io.rst

      Write times are generally longer as compared with regular stores.
 Query times can be quite fast, especially on an indexed axis.
    - You can pass ``chunksize=an integer`` to ``append``, to change the writing chunksize (default is 50000).
 This will signficantly lower your memory usage on writing.
    - You can pass ``expectedrows=an integer`` to the first ``append``, to set the TOTAL number of expectedrows that ``PyTables`` will expected.
 This will optimize read/write performance.
-   - ``Tables`` can be expressed as different types.

-     - ``AppendableTable`` which is a similiar table to past versions (this is the default).
-     - ``WORMTable`` (pending implementation) - is available to faciliate very fast writing of tables that are also queryable (but CANNOT support appends)

-   - Duplicate rows can be written, but are filtered out in selection (with the last items being selected; thus a table is unique on major, minor pairs)
+   - Duplicate rows can be written to tables, but are filtered out in selection (with the last items being selected; thus a table is unique on major, minor pairs)

 Experimental
 ~~~~~~~~~~~~